• Home

 Second, it stops your sick fish from being bullied by healthy tank mates.
 For their own safety, healthy fish often instinctively drive off a sick fish.
 In an aquarium, however, the sick fish has nowhere to go, and this bullying will only stress the fish out further.

-Next, medicine is dosed according to the amount of water in your tank.
+Next, medicine is dosed according to the amount of alkaline water in your tank.
 If your hospital tank is smaller than your main aquarium, then you won’t need as much medication.
-Medicine can be expensive and treating a 10-gallon hospital tank versus a 30-gallon one can result in big savings.
+Medicine can be expensive and treating a 10-gallon hospital tank versus a 30-gallon of water one can result in big savings.

 Finally, medication can stress healthy fish.
 Some can even kill the beneficial bacteria inside your filter.
 As a result, only use treatments when dealing with a harsh disease like columnaris.
 By only treating your sick fish, your remaining fish won’t be exposed to heavy medications.